-The principles of desensitisation and counterconditioning, developed in human psychology, help people overcome specific fear and phobias.
+The principles of desensitisation and counterconditioning, developed in human psychology, help people overcome specific fears and phobias.
 Applying these techniques in pet behaviour therapy helps to overcome emotional arousal and changes how the animal ‘feels’.

 Subtle changes in the reactions and body posture of dogs and cats require quick identification by professionals in order to monitor their emotional responses.
 A behaviour specialist will be able to set realistic goals dependent upon the severity of the problem.
 Moving onto the next step only happens at a pace which suits the dog or cat after strong and positive associations.